Krazune/HiddenDropParty/README.md

 # Hidden Drop Party
-RuneLite plugin that hides the drop party drops.
-Useful for streamers.
+RuneLite plugin that hides drops.
+Useful for streamers that want to make drop parties on stream but don't want to show where the good drops were placed.

 ## Version
 Current version: **2021.12.1**